collapsed-stacks/startups/questions/8016/llc-how-to-pay-yourself-as-a-single-owner-taxes.md

 - posted by: [Paparazzi](https://stackexchange.com/users/300272/paparazzi) on 2015-12-07
 - score: 1

-<p>Paying yourself and paying taxes are different.
+Paying yourself and paying taxes are different.
 You pay taxes and then you transfer to you want you chose.
 What you really need to be careful about is paying yourself too much and moving money back as that is commingling of funds.
 What you need to do there is formally loan money to you company.
-Consult an attorney and or CPA.  </p>
+Consult an attorney and or CPA.

 ## Answer 8262